• Skip to primary navigation

 Mississippi Pot Roast in a White Plate severed with Carrots.

-This Instant Pot Mississippi Pot Roast is a quick, throw-and-go recipe that requires just a few basic spices, chuck roast beef, and an instant pot.
-It’s one of those incredibly simple recipes that makes cooking dinner easy!
+This Instant Pot Mississippi Pot Roast is a quick, throw-and-go simple recipe, just like our Instant Pot Country Style Ribs and Instant Pot BBQ Chicken Mac and Cheese!
+All you need are a few basic spices, chuck roast beef, and an instant pot.
+It’s one of those incredibly uncomplicated pot roast recipes that makes cooking dinner easy!

 While classic Mississippi pot roast is made in the slow cooker, this instant pot version is just as tasty but ready in a fraction of the time.
-It’s pull-apart tender, incredibly moist, so flavorful, and deliciously served over mashed potatoes or on sandwiches!
+It’s pull-apart tender, incredibly moist, so flavorful, and deliciously served over creamy mashed potatoes or on sandwiches!
+Just like our smoked chuck roast, but without needing the smoker, it’s a great recipe with bonus built-in flavor!

 This Mississippi pot roast recipe is made up of just a few simple ingredients!